jmelman87/Rangers-Auto-Goal-Horn/README.md

 7. (Raspberry Pi Pico W integration in progress...)

-Here is a link to the detailed NHL API documentation to learn how to use the API --> https://github.com/dword4/nhlapi#teams
+Here is a link to the detailed NHL API documentation to learn how to use the *NEW* API --> [https://github.com/dword4/nhlapi#teams](https://gitlab.com/dword4/nhlapi/-/blob/master/new-api.md)

 Even if you're a fan of a different team, you could slightly modify this program to make it work for you!
 All you'll really need to get is your team's ID, which can be found here: https://statsapi.web.nhl.com/api/v1/teams - just search for your team name, and the ID listed above your team name is your team's ID.